Last updated on:

 Final thoughts

 Figuring out how to delete text from a PDF doesn’t have to be painful—but you do need to know what kind of deletion you’re aiming for.
 If it’s just a cosmetic fix, a standard PDF editor will get the job done.
-If it’s sensitive content, go with a proper redaction tool that erases everything for good.
+If it’s sensitive content, go with a proper redaction tool that removes everything for good.

 And remember: not all solutions are built equally.
 The best tools don’t just help you remove text from PDFs—they make sure no one else can put it back after the redaction.
 Try Redactable for free!